 High-Fidelity Simulation (HFS) provides opportunities for students to experience and practice life-like scenarios with fully computerized manikins, including a newborn infant, birthing mother, and male/female adults.

 Computer access in each lab allows students and faculty to use DVDs and Internet links to enhance learning and refine assessment skills.
 Computers are set up for each bed in the labs to access the electronic health record system.

 A wide assortment of supplies are provided to students for experiences outside of the lab environment, including home visits and teaching projects.
 Some examples include foot care, baby scales, community health assessment equipment, and developmental assessment tools.

 Open lab times are available on specific days and times.
 The schedules are located on BlackBoard under students' Integrated Experiential Learning (IEL) courses, or the Experiential Learning Center BlackBoard page and are limited to space available in each lab.
 Reservations may be made via the IEL link or ELC BlackBoard page to the Learning Center Scheduleing Scheduling Site, Appointment Plus.

 Official documentation of background check, drug screen, health/immunization records, and specific training modules are required to participate in lab and clinical experiences.
 In addition, clinical sites have specific requirements for students and faculty assigned to those particular facilities.
-Contact Nursing Administrative Assistants at email@example.com for assistance with Health Passport and clinical site-specific requirements.
+Contact Clinical Facilities at email@example.com for assistance with Health Passport and clinical site-specific requirements.